Pegah-B/EndtoEnd_MLPipelines_AzureMLStudio/README.md

 &nbsp;&nbsp; 4 - **Deployment:** Deployed the predictive service to an Azure Container Instance.

 &nbsp;&nbsp; 5 - **Testing:** Verified the model's accuracy by testing predictions based on automobile characteristics.

+## Datasets

+The datasets used in these projects are available in this repository, provided from the following sources:

+- **Automobile Price Data (Raw):** This dataset, used for regression, is provided from the sample datasets in Azure Machine Learning Designer.

+- **Diabetes Data:** The dataset used for classification was downloaded from link1.

+- **Penguin Data:** The dataset used for clustering was downloaded from link2.

 ## Files